 Due to circumstances surrounding the pandemic, a memorial service will be celebrated at a later date.

-in memory of Edith Dittemer, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Edith Dittemer, please visit our floral store.